 - How can businesses find out more about waste reduction?

 Established in 1993 by the California Integrated Waste Management Board, now known as the California Department of Resources, Recycling, and Recovery (CalRecycle), the Waste Reduction Awards Program (WRAP) was an annual program to recognize California businesses that have made outstanding efforts to reduce the waste that goes to our landfills.
-Successful applicants receive an award certificate from the State of California along with a camera-ready WRAP WINNER logo and window decal.
+Successful applicants received an award certificate from the State of California along with a camera-ready WRAP WINNER logo and window decal.
 The logo is suitable for use on products, advertising, and on educational materials to show that the State applauds efforts to reduce waste.

-Any California business that has taken effective measures to reduce the amount of waste it generates may apply.
-Applicants do not compete by type or size of business, but are judged based on individual merit.
+Any California business that had taken effective measures to reduce the amount of waste it generates was eligible to apply.
+Applicants did not compete by type or size of business, but were judged based on individual merit.
 There were specific criteria and applicants were assessed based upon whether or not they met these criteria.
 In order to assess their waste reduction efforts, businesses were asked to provide information about the steps they were taking to reduce waste in their daily business operations, such as incentives for company or employee recycling programs, the reduction of product packaging, and the reuse and recycling of materials in the manufacturing of their products.
 Businesses were also asked to provide a breakdown of the amount of recycled and postconsumer materials (materials that were recyclable and those that were made from recycled materials) used in their manufacturing process.

 Since 1993, more than 17,500 awards have been awarded to over 4,000 separate California businesses, some for multiple sites, and many multiple-year winners.
 All of them share the common achievement of waste reduction, and most have one or more employees dedicated to overseeing their waste reduction program.
 Many of the winners have asked their suppliers to reduce the wasteful packaging on products, while others have even found uses for their discards or unwanted materials.